 Third Period:

-Counting Actinomycetes (after 2 week incubation).
+Counting Actinomycetes (after 2 week incubation)

 Examine all of the actinomycete plates carefully.
 Note differences in colony size and shape.

 Count the total number of actinomycete colonies (CFUs) for each plate, subtracting any bacteria.
 Average the totals for each dilution.
 Count only those plates with a countable dilution (as with the bacteria).